What is cloud computing?

 Cost-effectiveness

 Cloud computing lets you offload some or all of the expense and effort of purchasing, installing, configuring and managing mainframe computers and other on-premises infrastructure.
-You pay only for cloud-based infrastructure and other computing resources as you use them.
+You only pay for cloud-based infrastructure and other computing resources as you use them.

 Increased speed and agility